Aryansh1520/all_mongodb/README.md

-# Mongodb installation ON Ubuntu 22.04 LTS
+# Mongodb installation FOR  Ubuntu 22.04 LTS
 ## ACTUAL INSTALLATION
 ### STEP 1: INSTALL gnup if not installed<br/>